chenkumi/easy-mysql-mcp/README.md

 ## Usage

-For published usage, configure your MCP client to launch the package through `npx`.
+Configure your MCP client to launch the package through `npx`.

 For local development, build the TypeScript source first: